India: Modern India

-The rush of technology and the commercialisation of agriculture in the second half of the 19th century was marked by economic setbacks, and many small farmers became dependent on the whims of far-away markets.
-There was an increase in the number of large-scale famines, and, despite the risks of infrastructure development borne by Indian taxpayers, little industrial employment was generated for Indians.
-However, commercial cropping, especially in the newly canalled Punjab, led to increased food production for internal consumption.
-The railway network provided critical famine relief, notably reduced the cost of moving goods, and helped nascent Indian-owned industry.
+Rapid commercialisation of agriculture in the second half of the 19th century brought severe economic setbacks, leaving many small farmers dependent on the uncertainties of distant markets.
+This period saw a rise in the frequency of large-scale famines; moreover, despite the risks of infrastructure development being borne by Indian taxpayers, little industrial employment was generated for the local population.
+However, commercial cropping, especially in the newly canal-irrigated Punjab, did increase food production for internal consumption.

+The expanding railway network provided critical famine relief, notably reduced the cost of moving goods, and helped nascent Indian-owned industry.